-Before a defence of a thesis the faculty office must inform the examining committee members of
+Before a defence of a thesis, the faculty office must inform the examining committee members of:

-- degree outcomes; - how the thesis defence procedure will be conducted.
+- qualitative targets - how the thesis defence file is to be prepared.

-In addition, the faculty office must inform the external reviewer, author of the thesis (respondent) and chair of their respective tasks and how the thesis defence procedure will be conducted.
+In addition, the faculty office must inform the external reviewer, author of the thesis and chair of their respective tasks and how the thesis defence files is to be prepared.

-Before a licentiate seminar, the faculty office must inform the examining committee of
+Before a licentiate seminar, the faculty office must inform the examining committee of:

-- degree outcomes; - the procedure for conducting a licentiate seminar.
+- qualitative targets - the procedure for conducting a licentiate seminar.